How to polish a knife – the basics and top tips.

 3. Use the diamond side flattening out all the micro hollows and bumps.

-4. Use the ceramic sides to remove the coarser grit marks from the diamond.
+4. Use the ceramic sides to remove the larger or coarser grit-made marks of the diamond.

 5. You can use the brown ceramic form extra DC stones to have a finer finish than the white CC stones.